-How to play spread triad chords on the guitar (chord charts and examples)
+How to play spread triad chords on guitar (charts and examples)

-Spread triad chords are simple yet beautiful chords that you can use to express harmony.
+Spread triad chords are simple yet beautiful chords that you can use to express harmony using an airy, open sound.
 These three note chords are useful movable shapes that you can play on the 6th, 5th, and 4th strings.

 In this lesson, you can learn how to play these spread triad chords for Major, minor, diminished, and augmented chord qualities.
 We’ll also cover spread triad chord application examples with audio that you can try as well.